How strong are the sun’s rays? Can you use solar energy to start a fire, with just a magnifying glass?

 Please note…

-Bumble Bee had just turned three when we did this activity.
+Bumble had just turned three when we did this activity.
 You might think it’s a bit foolhardy to teach your kids how to light fires in the backyard, but I think you need to judge what’s appropriate depending for your kids based on your own situation.
 Personally I know that if my kids have access to something potentially dangerous, (eg a magnifying glass), then I’d rather they talk about it and investigate the potential dangers with me, than accidentally find out on their own.
 That way we can agree to reasonable limits together.

 (And this is why I hesitate to let my kids watch feature length movies.
 Seemingly sweet movies always have a few scary scenes or characters.
 Why do they do that???
 I’ve since found out about a fantastic resource called Common Sense Media, that ranks movies by age appropriateness.
 It’s awesome.)